-Our Compensation Committee is composed of three directors-Mark D. Bugher (Chair), Marcia M. Anderson, and F. Curtis Hastings-all of whom have been determined by our board to be independent directors under Nasdaq Stock Market, Inc., governance requirements.
-The committee's function is described in its charter, which can be found in the Corporate Governance section of our website at www.mgeenergy.com/governance.
+Our Compensation Committee is composed of four directors-Marcia M. Anderson (Chair), James G. Berbee, Mark D. Bugher and Thomas R. Stolper-all of whom have been determined by our board to be independent directors under Nasdaq Stock Market, Inc., governance requirements.
+The committee's function is described in its charter, which can be found on the website mgeenergy.com/governance, under the "Governance" caption.